detekoi/compact-chat-overlay/README.md

 ## AI Theme Generation with Background Images

-**AI Generation Update** Google Gemini 2.0 Image Generation is only working sporadically in my testing.
-I am working on a solution.

 - **AI-Generated Backgrounds**: Get unique background images that perfectly match your theme's aesthetic.
 - **Theme Carousel**: Easily browse through all available themes with a visual preview carousel.
 - **Enhanced Visual Editor**: Precise controls for opacity, border radius, and box shadows.